 Display and heart rate monitor

 The most noticeable new feature on the Mi Band 2 is the display.
-Although small, it’s an OLED screen and incredibly bright, and easily viewable at both night and when exposed to direct sunlight.
+Although small, it’s an OLED screen that’s incredibly bright, so it’s easily viewable at both night and when exposed to direct sunlight.
 It shows a variety of information, which can be customized through the supporting Mi app.
-I set mine up to show the time, steps taken, and heart rate measurement, but it’s easy to add calories burned, distance traveled, and battery status.
+Ours was set to show the time, steps taken, and heart rate measurement, but it’s easy to add calories burned, distance traveled, and battery status.

 The excellent Mi Band 2 proves getting more tech doesn’t always mean paying more money.

 A shiny panel covers the screen; it feels like plastic, and Xiaomi promises it’s scratch resistant and won’t attract many fingerprints.
 Despite being exposed to the elements on my wrist, it shows no sign of scuffs or marks, and it’s never a smudgy mess.
-During our first test of the Mi Band 2, our then current Fitbit Charge’s screen cover looks considerably worse for wear after only a few more weeks of use.
+During our first test of the Mi Band 2, our then current Fitbit Charge’s screen cover looked considerably worse for wear after only a few more weeks of use.
 A year on, and the OLED screen is equally bright and attractive, and has only picked up a few hairline scratches, which show in direct artificial light only.

 Xiaomi’s official Mi app is compatible with Android and iOS, so regardless of the phone you use, the Mi Band 2 should work fine.
-It operated without a problem on both an iPhone 6S Plus with iOS 9.3.2 and a Samsung Galaxy S7 Edge originally, and with an iPhone 7 Plus for our later tests.
+It operated without a problem on both an iPhone 6S Plus and a Samsung Galaxy S7 Edge originally, and with an iPhone 7 Plus for our later tests.
 While there were connection issues during our first review with the iOS app, these have been cured, and it synced and updated without a problem on the iPhone 7 Plus.
 The app has also been regularly updated throughout the last year, mostly with bug fixes and performance improvements.

 The app is quite basic.
 It collects data from the band and collates it in a series of graphs, one for steps and activity, the other for sleep.
 These are then put into historical graphs covering the day, week, and month.
 Significant exercise periods are highlighted each day, with the time, distance, and calories burned all shown.
 Sleep gets a similar treatment, with the amount of time spent in bed, a deep- and light-sleep phase split, and the time you went to sleep and woke up.

 You can set a daily step count target and an ideal weight you’d like to achieve, and in a recent app update, lets you select one of two running profiles — indoor on a treadmill, or outdoor.
 This adds in continuous heart-rate monitoring during your workout, a feature missing from the earlier version of the app.
 Select either profile, and it’ll deliver zone alerts when you reach a set heart rate, and a pace alert for running outside.
-It’s also possible to use it automatically during the night to gather more data (this obviously affects the battery life).
+It’s also possible to use the heart rate monitor automatically during the night to gather more data.
+Both these features will obviously affect battery life.
 There is an alarm, but it’s not smart enough to wake you during a light-sleep phase, and the band will alert you of incoming calls, system notifications, or if you’ve been sitting still for too long.

 Accuracy and battery

-After an early firmware problem that resulted in an inaccurate step count, the Mi Band 2 and the Jawbone Up2 began, Xiaomi pushed some new firmware to the Mi Band 2, which altered the situation.
-It brought the step count in line with both competitors, with the difference between them maxing at 100 steps.
+After an early firmware problem that resulted in an inaccurate step count, the Mi Band 2 has been faultless in reliability and accuracy.
+Its step count is in line with competitors, with the difference between them maxing at 100 steps.
 The heart rate sensor had always agreed with the Apple Watch, with the pair usually coming within a couple of beats-per-minute of each other.

 Price, warranty, and where to buy

-Xiaomi doesn’t sell the Mi Band 2 through its own online store yet, so to get one you’ll need to look at importing it.
-We got ours through GearBest.com, a well-known online importer of Chinese electronics, where it’s currently priced at only $22 with free shipping.
+Xiaomi still doesn’t sell the Mi Band 2 through its own online store, but you can get one from China through an importer.
+We originally got ours through GearBest.com, a well-known online importer of Chinese electronics, where it’s currently priced at only $22 with free shipping.
 Our model from GearBest arrived by courier a few days after ordering, and had been extremely well packaged.